Finite difference and finite element methods for partial differential equations on fractals: Formulations for the Dirichlet problem

-The exact value of the renormalization constant for the family $A^{(1)}_n$ is $r^{(1)}=\frac{5}{4}$.
-In Table \ref{tablarn2} we show the results of computing the renormalization constant using the procedure explained in Section \ref{procedure}.
+Due to (\ref{relmeasures}) and \eqref{rforEn} we see that renormalization constant for the family $A^{(1)}_n$ is $r^{(1)}=\frac{5}{4}.$ In Table \ref{tablarn2} we show the results of computing the renormalization constant using the procedure explained in Section \ref{procedure}.
 This a numerical verification that for the case of the Sierpinski triangle the computation agrees with the exact value of the renormalization constant just derived.